that-guy-matt/.dotfiles/README.md

 ## Color theme
 I am currently using catpuccin mocha as the terminal color theme.
 I am not sure I like it, but it seems popular.
 I may replace this if I stumble upon a better color theme.
 I have added options to change themes to dracula or nord

-## Configuration notes
-I use zsh mainly, but most of the configs are set in the /common/shell_exports file which is then imported into the .zshrc and .bashrc files, thus any settings that work for both are set there and imported into the respective rc file.

 ## Dependencies
 These dotfiles assume the following are installed: